-Just to find yourself later in a doomish soundscape that clearly smacks of #metal, apart from the airy, atmospheric, almost folk-laden look and feel this album presents to you.
-I cannot but be reminded of Myrkur and their latest album M or the weary wails of Loreena McKennitt, both dwelling in the ethereal realm same as this one.
+Just to find yourself later in a doomish soundscape that clearly smacks of metal, apart from the airy, atmospheric, almost folk-laden look and feel this album presents to you.
+I cannot but be reminded of Myrkur and their latest album M or the weary wails of Loreena McKennitt, both dwelling in the ethereal realm, same as this one.
 Of course, the genres for the former and the latter are totally different.
 Realms features no screams or other kinds of growls, whilst Myrkur’s album definitely does.

 Precision is the landmark on Realms!

 You have got to admire the way the tracks are structured.
 Every instrument is thoughtfully placed, no note played on a whim.
-Wissenberg vocal style perfectly adapts to the instrumentals, chiming in with the right timbre.
+Wissenberg‘s vocal style perfectly adapts to the instrumentals, chiming in with the right timbre.
 And always with the right timing.

 The style already becomes manifest shortly after the start of the album, where you cruise along the dark riffs already visited by folks like Draconian or My Dying Bride.
-It is however difficult to pose the album in such a corner, as the tunes will surpass the somewhat simplistic style trap and take you beyond into yonder foggy moors.
+It is, however, difficult to pose the album in such a corner, as the tunes will surpass the somewhat simplistic style trap and take you beyond into yonder foggy moors.

 And the tracks?

 The astonishing part of the album starts with Moths.
 This is where the power and beauty of Realms really unfolds.
-It is one of the tracks I cannot get enough of.
+It is one of the tracks that I cannot get enough of.
 Starting with crystal clear steel-string guitar, with Wissenberg‘s crisp lyrics, it displays a subtle progression that is capturing.

-The record then dips deep – kind of a mid-point weakness – for a whopping three tracks.
+The record then dips deep underwater – kind of a mid-point weakness – for a whopping three tracks.
 And this IS a pity, given that they only got 9 main tracks to choose from.
 Luckily, the album picks up some juice later with the two last tracks Foregone and Lament.
 And these two display some of the bite that we should have seen earlier, but didn’t.
-Specifically the former is noteworthy in this limited track list.
+Specifically the former is noteworthy in this limited tracklist.

 In the end?

-No fire in the hearth will make this impression go away and you will still feel the cold.
+No fire in the hearth will make this impression go away, and you will still feel the cold.
 Only the end of the album can.
 This ability to create doom-laden soundscapes is one of her greatest strengths.
 Just look a the album cover with the blackened female in the midst of some dreary landscape.

-So, I am torn.
-Technically outstanding, clear, crisp, structurally sound and VERY doom, the album fails to deliver on that emotional, visceral level that cannot easily be explained.
+Technically outstanding, clear, crisp, structurally sound, and VERY doom, the album fails to deliver on that emotional, visceral level that cannot easily be explained.
 It leaves me cold, but not cold because of emotion (or a lack thereof).
 Cold, because it does not really connect, as others could.

 Does this turn Realms into a bad album?

 No, it is still good and indisputably a commendable effort.
 The talent is at the forefront, the excellent soundscapes are there.
 Great execution exists too.
 In other words, the good by far outweighs the bad and the ugly.
-That said, there is a lot of potential still to grow and improve.
-And we want more of the same.
-Come in anytime.
-I’ll be watching.
+That said, you will find a lot of potentials still to grow and improve.
+And we want more of the (improved) same.